singularityware/singularityware.github.io/_posts/recipes/2017-01-26-singularity-hub-tutorial.md

 ### A little about Singularity Hub
 <a href="https://singularity-hub.org" target="_blank">Singularity Hub</a> is an online registry for images.
-This means that you can connect a Github repo containing a build specification file to this website, and the image is going to build for you automatically, and be available programatically!
+This means that you can connect a GitHub repo containing a build specification file to this website, and the image is going to build for you automatically, and be available programmatically!
 We can talk more about how that happens later.
 If you want some quick details, you should check out the <a href="https://www.singularity-hub.org/faq" target="_blank">Usage Docs</a> on Singularity Hub.

 ## Make and run containers

 ### Run an image
 For this little preview, we are going to be first running an image, directly from Singularity Hub.
-This image is called <a href="https://singularity-hub.org/collections/24/" target="_blank">vsoch/singularity-images</a> and it's associated with <a href="https://www.github.com/vsoch/singularity-images" target="_blank">the equivalent Github repository.</a>
+This image is called <a href="https://singularity-hub.org/collections/24/" target="_blank">vsoch/singularity-images</a> and it's associated with <a href="https://www.github.com/vsoch/singularity-images" target="_blank">the equivalent GitHub repository.</a>

 ```bash
 singularity run shub://vsoch/singularity-images